Denis MacEoin: Scholarship on the Bahá’í Faith

-Public Commentary on Islam and the Middle East
+Public commentary on Islam and the Middle East

 In his later years, MacEoin turned his attention to Islam and Middle Eastern politics, shifting from academic writing to polemical public commentary.
 While his early work, such as co-editing Islam in the Modern World (1983), reflected an academic engagement with Islamic studies, his later writings for conservative think tanks such as Civitas and, especially, the Gatestone Institute—for which he wrote more than one hundred articles, and which he was a Senior Fellow — adopted a strongly critical stance toward Islam.
 He argued that Sharia law was incompatible with Western legal and cultural norms and portrayed Muslim immigration as a civilizational threat to Europe.

 MacEoin’s articles frequently associated Islam with violence, misogyny, and resistance to modernity.

 These writings drew widespread criticism for perpetuating Islamophobia, as the Gatestone Institute has been identified as a major source of anti-Muslim rhetoric by organizations such as the Center for American Progress, and its role in promoting Islamophobia has been documented by the Southern Poverty Law Center.
 Reports by independent media and advocacy groups, including NBC News and the Council on American–Islamic Relations (CAIR), as well as academic and policy analyses such as the Carter Center’s report Countering the Islamophobia Industry, have further noted the Institute’s contribution to anti-Muslim discourse.

 Additionally, his 2007 report for Policy Exchange, The Hijacking of British Islam: How Extremist Literature is Subverting Mosques in the UK, was accused by the BBC's Newsnight of relying on forged evidence, including allegedly fabricated receipts purportedly showing extremist texts sold at mosques.
-Some of the mosques named denied the claims, and forensic analysis reportedly indicated that several receipts originated from the same source.
+Some of the mosques named denied the claims, and forensic analysis reportedly indicated that some of the receipts originated from the same source.
 The controversy led to legal action from the North London Central Mosque Trust.